oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/Jupyter/cuda-to-sycl-migration-training/README.md

 - git clone the repo
 - open command line terminal and use the `run_*.sh` script in each module to compile and run code.

+## License
+Code samples are licensed under the MIT license.
+See [License.txt](License.txt) for details.

+Third-party program Licenses can be found here: [third-party-programs.txt](third-party-programs.txt)